bzf-2018/academic-kickstart/content/home/posts.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 [[item]]
 organization = ""
 organization_url = ""
-title = "Our work \"Deep Entity Matching with Adversarial Active Learning\" is accepted by the VLDB Journal." url = "" certificate_url = "" date_start = "2022-03-28"
-date_end = ""
-description = ""
+title = "Our work \"Equitable Public Bus Network Optimization for Social Good: A Case Study of Singapore\" is accepted by ACM FAccT, a flagship venue for fairness and accountability of socio-technical systems.
+This work explores equitable public bus network optimization.
+We introduce a comprehensive dataset based on Singapore consisting of the road network data, public transport data, and social demographics data.
+We propose a range of efficiency metrics and equity metrics and perform an in-depth look of the dataset to show the intricacies of the Singapore bus network, one of the best-in-class public transport systems worldwide.
+More benchmark datasets on other cities and better optimization techniques are coming soon!" url = "" certificate_url = "" date_start = "2022-04-06" date_end = "" description = ""